fernandoBRS/iot-edge-kubernetes/docs/register-gateway-devices.md

 ./register-devices.sh
 ```

-The script will create two edge devices – `gateway-001` and `gateway-002` – and will store both device connection strings as secrets in a new [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-overview).
-We are going to use key vault to protect device connection strings and to avoid hardcode them in a script.
+The script will create an edge device called `gateway-001` and will store the device connection strings as a secret in a new [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-overview).
+We are going to use key vault to protect the device connection string and to avoid hardcode it in a script.

 ## Next Steps